vsolovyov/blog/content/migrations.md

 And now, when juniors are tasked with a bit more complex problem, they completely lack skills developing a migration and have a much steeper wall to climb.
-So they sit in front of their computers, staring into documentation for hours for what should have been an approachable task for now.
+So they sit in front of their computers, staring into documentation for hours for what should have been an approachable task now.

 ### Downgrade migrations